Project Presentation

 Assignment: Presentation Typed Copy

-This should be a Google Doc, it is the typed copy of what you are presenting to us (what you say in your speech).
+This should be a Google Doc, it is the typed copy of what your group presenting to us (what you all say in your speech).
 See below for examples.

 Assignment: Digital Presentation